 Medium or Technique

-Fulled wool plain weave appliquéd with gilt leather; lined with supplementary weft patterned silk satin (shuchin)
+Fulled wool plain weave appliquéd with gilt leather; lined in silk with discontinuous supplementary patterning wefts

 Not On View

 Samurai fireman’s semi-circular neck protector for helmet (hikeshi-shikoro) with design of three large diamond crests along the top, below which are small floral hexagon and diamond motifs in appliquéd gilt leather on a black plain-weave, felled wool ground; lined with silk patterned with swallows and bamboo in light blue, dark brown and white silk and gilt paper strip discontinuous supplementary patterning wefts; squared collar with “frog” closure and buttons at neck; slit 3/4 way up the center back.

 By 1911, purchased by William Sturgis Bigelow (b.
 1850 - d.
 1926), Boston [see note 1]; 1911, gift of Bigelow to the MFA.
 (Accession Date: August 3, 1911)